enumatech/blog/_drafts/2019-06-14-merkle-trees-not-that-simple.md

 Let us start with the problem.
 In many situations, it is required to prove in a secure way that an element belongs to some set:
-For example a user contacting a server may need to prove he is part of a white list of people before being granted access.
+For example a user contacting a server may need to prove he is part of a white list before being granted access to some resources.
 Blockchain protocols such as Bitcoin require to be able to prove that a transaction belongs to a block.
 Timestamping documents can be done by proving the document belongs to a certain round of time (minute, hour, day).
 The list goes on.

 The question is: how can we test securely and efficiently that an element is in the set?
 A naive solution may consist of publishing the whole set so that anyone can check for himself whether an element belongs or not.
-In order to be sure the information is authentic one may rely on digital signatures or simply publish the set on public blockchain like bitcoin or ethereum.
+In order to be sure the information is authentic, one may rely on digital signatures or simply publish the whole set on a public blockchain like Bitcoin or Ethereum.
 The drawback of this approach is obvious: as the set can be large, the cost of publishing and verifying becomes prohibitive for most of the applications.

 So in order to make this membership protocol more efficient we need two things: